Data-Science-Community-SRM/Forecasting-US-Elections/README.md

 * **Precision:** It measures the proportion of correct positive predictions out of all positive predictions made by our model.

 * **F1 score:**  F1 Score is the weighted average of Precision and Recall.
 Therefore, this score takes both false positives and false negatives into account.
+ ### Result:
+ As mentioned above,people are most affirmative towards Joe Bidden.
+ Hence our model predicts that Joe Bidden will win the elections.

 **Deep Learning Model**